RoleLogic

 Does it work with private repositories?

 Public repos only.
-GitHub's REST API doesn't expose contribution counts on private repos without elevated app permissions, and most communities want a public source of truth anyway.
+GitHub doesn't share contribution counts on private repos without special access, and most communities want a public source of truth anyway.

 What contributions count?

 Commits, pull requests (all), merged pull requests, and issues.
-You configure which metric matters and the threshold — including range conditions like 'commits between 5 and 50'.
+You decide which one matters and the threshold — including ranges like 'commits between 5 and 50'.

 Why is my contribution count zero even though I committed?